-Earnings per share cover for the total dividend is discussed in the Chairman's statement.
+Earnings per share cover for the total dividend is discussed in the Chairman's statement on pages 4-5.

 Financing

 We were busy in the first half putting in place the building blocks to allow the Group's continued development.
 The key milestones were: